rangle/angular-training-slides/README.md

     doing this, but it's left out of most textbooks.

-1. Watching instructors make mistakes shows learners that it's all right to make mistakes of their.
+1. Watching instructors make mistakes shows learners that it's all right to make mistakes of their own.
 Most people model the behavior of their teachers: if the instructor isn't embarrassed about making and talking about mistakes, learners will be more comfortable doing so too.